 If you decide to appeal and this is subsequently rejected by the operator you may take your appeal to POPLA, the independent appeals service which launched on October 1st 2012.

 POPLA may only consider appeals against a parking charge notice issued on or after the 1 October 2012 by a member of an Accredited Trade Association (ATA).
-At present the only ATA in place is the Approved Operator Scheme (AOS) administered by the British Parking Association (BPA).
+The Approved Operator Scheme (AOS) administered by the British Parking Association (BPA) holds that status.

 All members of the BPA's AOS have signed up to this service and you can check whether your tickets has been issued by an AOS member by checking the list of members here.
 For more information on POPLA visit their website